IgorBuchelnikov/ObservableComputations/README.md

 </html>

-For the all computations consuming source collections: null value is treated as empty collection.
+For the all computations having parameters of types [INotifyCollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged?view=netframework-4.8) or *IReadScalar*&lt;[INotifyCollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged?view=netframework-4.8)&gt;: null value of the parameter is treated as empty collection.

 ## Passing arguments as non-observables and observables
 All the ObservableComputations extension methods arguments can be passed by two ways: as non-observables and observables.